Is There Actually A Trumpet Method By Jerome Callet?

 A short discussion by Richard Colquhoun

 Jerome Callet was a truly unique figure in the world of brass pedagogy.
 He was a constant innovator in everything that he did; instrument design, mouthpiece design, embouchure methods, trumpet teaching.
 I have spent most of the last decade digging around online, chatting with his ex-pupils, travelling to Europe for lessons and conferences and studying his books and videos.
 I think it’s fair to say that I’ve dug deeper than most would ever be willing.
-Most people don’t even get past the initial shock of somebody sharing seemingly mad ideas and praising pupils who don’t sound very good.
+Most people don’t even get past the initial shock of somebody sharing seemingly mad ideas and praising pupils who don’t sound very good (to the untrained ear).
 For some reason I just trusted this old guy’s experience and my trumpet playing has been immeasurably changed in this time.

 I think that Jerry’s influence in the brass-playing world will never really be recognised for what it is.
-This is partly due to him being hard to understand (Trumpet Yoga seems quite nonsensical the first few times your read it) but also because he had the decency not to shout from the rooftops when he had helped famous players who then went on to teach his ideas without giving credit where due.
+This is partly due to him being hard to understand (Trumpet Yoga seems quite nonsensical the first few times your read it) but also because he had the decency not to shout from the rooftops when he had helped some (very) famous players who then went on to teach his ideas without giving credit where due.

 There’s an awful problem relating to Callet’s teaching that I’d like to take the time to clear up.
-Many pupils of Jerry would make wild claims such as “Maurice Andre used the Tongue Controlled Embouchure” or Harry James, Roy Eldridge, Louis Armstrong, Miles Davis, Bud Herseth, Phil Smith… the list is endless.
+Many of his pupils or followers would make wild claims such as “Maurice Andre used the Tongue Controlled Embouchure” or Harry James, Roy Eldridge, Louis Armstrong, Miles Davis, Bud Herseth, Phil Smith… the list is endless.
 All of these claims are based upon misunderstanding of how Jerry taught and my two cents on the subject read like this: Jerry developed his methods by watching and listening to great players, copying aspects of their playing and sharing what he discovered.
 When he saw or heard a player use their tongue on their lip he would tell pupils and show them photos as proof.
-He would also play people recordings of great players to show how some ideas which are taught about how a trumpet should sound are incorrect, and that these great players all share certain tonal characteristics that come from playing efficiently with a resonant, articulate sound.
+He would also play recordings of great players to show how some ideas which are taught about how a trumpet should sound are incorrect, and that these great players all share certain tonal characteristics that come from playing efficiently with a resonant, articulate sound.
 These great players, however, did not “use TCE”; nobody that hasn’t actively chosen to study and learn the technique is using TCE by chance.
 There is clear video evidence of Louis Armstrong doing things that Callet taught and his unique tone is even quite TCE-esque (you can here that same kind of brutal compression that Ralph Salamone has in his sound), but he didn’t “use TCE”, TCE exists because of studying how players like Louis played.
 I know it’s pedantic semantics, but these kinds of errors are what gives advocates a bad name.
 Many of Jerry’s pupils wanted to argue with others about the merits of the things they’d learnt and in doing so would make wild claims that ultimately just lead to more criticism of the ideas.

 Having a relatively clear understanding of a lot of the ideas that Jerry taught over the course of fifty years I can see why crazy claims about famous players get made though.
 Here’s another example: I’ve seen a video of Håkan Hardenberger giving a masterclass in which he teaches the exact same thing as Jerry does on his 1987 VHS Superchops… just for a moment.
-Håkan holds on to the sides of a student’s face in the same way that Jerry would when trying to encourage a pupil to let go of corner tension and stop flattening the chin.
+Håkan holds on to the sides of a student’s face in the same way that Jerry would when trying to encourage a pupil to let go of mouth corner tension and stop flattening the chin.
 He also mentions the problems that the player is causing with their tongue that Jerry describes in all of his books.
 I wouldn’t dare to suggest for a second that Hardenberger knows anything about Superchops because it would be a stupid thing to say.
 But I would point out that he studied with Pierre Thibault, who did have lessons with Jerome Callet.
 Callet designed his Opera mouthpiece for Pierre, who wrote about the benefits of double pedal tones in his own books.
-Callet has definitely planted seeds that have grown throughout the international brass-playing community that most will never realise the source of, for one reason or another.
+Callet has definitely planted seeds that have grown throughout the international brass-playing community that most will never realise the source of.

 His own worst enemy?